-Technical Specifications to describe the different technical layer we decided to use and how they intereact with each other.
+Technical Specifications to describe the different technical layer we decided to use and how they interact with each other.

 Prototype Specifications to show how we build an implementation of the standard aside and how it helps to iterate on its construction.

-If you want to access more general information about why the Data Food Consortium, we invite you to take a look the DFC website: https://www.datafoodconsortium.org.
-You will understand here the objectives of the Data Food Consortium, the partners of the project, the way to contact the DFC team, ...
+If you want to access more general information about the Data Food Consortium, we invite you to take a look the DFC website: https://www.datafoodconsortium.org.
+Here you will understand the objectives of the Data Food Consortium, the partners of the project, the way to contact the DFC team, ...